The Deportation Process

 - Failure to change address through the U.S. Citizenship and Immigration Services

-It’s natural to panic if you or someone you know has experienced one of these immigration requirements.
-We want you to know that your rights are important to us, and we recommend contacting a deportation attorney before agreeing or signing any documents.
+It’s natural to panic if you or someone you know has violated one of these immigration requirements.
+We want you to know that your rights are important to us, and we recommend contacting a deportation defense lawyer before agreeing or signing any documents.
 At Barringer Law Firm, our team of attorneys have experience in the nuances of the legal process and are here to help protect your rights to reside legally in the United States.

 Barringer Law Firm specializes in both criminal defense law and immigration law, which means that our attorneys are extremely well-equipped to fight for your rights in deportation cases when you are facing pending criminal charges.
+Our lawyers are well-equipped to handle crimmigration cases.
 No matter how long your case takes, we’ll be right by your side making sure your rights are protected.

 Our Deportation Defense Services Include: